navkar/docker-node-app/eks/aws-eks.md

 Elastic Kubernetes Service (EKS) is a fully managed Kubernetes service from AWS.
 In this lab, you will work with the AWS command line interface and console, using command line utilities like eksctl and kubectl to launch an EKS cluster, provision a Kubernetes deployment and pod running instances of nginx, and create a LoadBalancer service to expose your application over the internet.

-* Course files can be found here: https://github.com/ACloudGuru-Resources/Course_EKS-Basics

-Note that us-east-1 can experience capacity issues in certain Availability Zones.
+Note that `us-east-1` can experience capacity issues in certain Availability Zones.
 Since the AZ numbering (lettering) system differs between AWS accounts we cannot exclude that AZ from the lab steps.
-If you do experience an UnsupportedAvailabilityZoneException error regarding capacity in a particular zone, you can add the --zones switch to eksctl create cluster and specify three AZs which do not include the under-capacity zone.
+If you do experience an UnsupportedAvailabilityZoneException error regarding capacity in a particular zone, you can add the`--zones` switch to `eksctl create cluster` and specify three AZs which do not include the under-capacity zone.
 For example,

 `eksctl create cluster --name dev --region us-east-1 --zones=us-east-1a,us-east-1b,us-east-1d --nodegroup-name standard-workers --node-type t3.medium --nodes 3 --nodes-min 1 --nodes-max 4 --managed`